 What happens where a hedge is jointly owned but your neighbour does not maintain their side of it?
 Can you complain to the Council under this legislation?

 You can only complain to the Council about a hedge that is on land owned or occupied by someone else.
 In this example, the land where the hedge is growing is jointly owned by the person who would be making the complaint so you can't use the high hedges legislation to solve your problems.
 Depending on the terms of the party agreement, both neighbours might be entitled to cut the whole of the hedge - both sides and top.
+This may be detailed in your house/property deeds.

 Hedges that are at least 20 metres in length, more than 30 years old and contain certain plant species are also protected.
 It is against the law to remove or destroy such a hedgerow without permission from the council.
+This does not apply to garden hedges.

 Further information is available from Natural England.